 In this context, a more detailed analysis should allow priorities (targets) to be classified if it is not possible to achieve all the objectives.
 But it is clear that for Morocco, the challenge remains of achieving high growth rates, creating employment, improving the quality of its human capital and reducing inequalities as much as possible.

-What are the main barriers to achieving the SDGs ?
+What are the main barriers to achieving the SDGs in Morocco?

 In fact, the success of the challenge is conditional on being able to tackle several other major challenges.